aquafir/ACE.BaseMod/Samples/SelfFound/Readme.md

+## Self Found

-﻿* SSF players are unable to equip any item they don't have a claim to
+* SSF players are unable to equip any item they don't have a claim to
   * A `PropertyInstanceId` set by `OriginalFinder` is used to track the GUID of a claim on the item
 * Chests that are unlocked that don't have a claimant are claimed by the unlocker
   * Claimed status reset on chest reset